appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 sidebar: 'docs'
 ---

-Now that you can use Appbase.io to supercharge your ElasticSearch clusters, which are hosted on AWS or with any other Cloud provider, we need a secure way to connect with them.
-There are 2 major ways to securely connect to your ElasticSearch cluster, while using Appbase.io [Bring Your Own Cluster (BYOC)](/docs/hosting/BYOC).
+You can use Appbase.io to supercharge your ElasticSearch cluster that is deployed on a 3rd party service such as AWS ElasticSearch service.
+There are 2 major ways to securely connect to your ElasticSearch cluster when using Appbase.io [Bring Your Own Cluster (BYOC) option](/docs/hosting/BYOC).

 ## 1. Basic Authentication